 You can take it with you

 Because bamboo rarely sets seed it has had to adopt other methods to get around.
-Bamboo became indispensable, beautiful, gentle etc, so you and your ancestors will dig up a piece for your home.
+Bamboo became indispensable, beautiful, gentle etc, to encourage you, as well as your ancestors to dig up a piece for your home or community.
 Transplanting is easy during the warmer months.
-The secret is to keep the root-ball moist and the stem shaded.
+The secret is to keep the root-ball moist and whilst planting is underway keep the stem shaded.

-To cut bamboo, the tool of choice is a chain saw
+To cut bamboo, the tool of choice is a chainsaw with a tungsten chain (instead of thick chain oil use 20 – 40 grade oil to flush out soil).

 Transplanting in three easy steps